travel Europe as a student in germany

 How to Find Cheap Flights from Germany

-This is the most important skill when you travel Europe as a student in Germany.
-Getting the flight right saves more money than almost any other decision.
-Getting the flight right saves more money than almost any other decision.
+This is one of the most important things to understand when traveling around Europe as a student in Germany.
+Choosing the right transport can save you more money than almost anything else.

 Use Google Flights First